MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/help/custom-help-toolkit.md

 ms.topic: article
 ms.service: "dynamics365-business-central"
-ms.date: 07/24/2020
+ms.date: 08/24/2020
 ms.author: edupont
 ---

 # Custom Help Toolkit

 Microsoft has published a GitHub repository with scripts and tools that can help you prepare context-sensitive Help for your [!INCLUDE [prodshort](../developer/includes/prodshort.md)] solution.
-This context-sensitive Help can be accessed from the user interface through the *Learn more* links.
+This context-sensitive Help can be accessed from the user interface through the *Learn more* links as described in [Configure Context-Sensitive Help](context-sensitive-help.md).
+You are welcome to use any other tool or process to help you build and deploy content, and the toolkit is simply intended to help you be more productive.

+The GitHub repository includes source code for the tools, and we welcome contributions and feedback as we collaborate on making the toolkit develop over time.

 ## Tools in the toolkit